 - Facing reality instead of avoiding it

-- Establish goals that are attainable
+- Establish attainable goals

 - To be aware of one’s mood

 The benefits are never-ending once equipped with the proper tools to function positively.
-If this program sounds helpful to you or someone you know, visit our website online or call GBDC at 877.920.6583 for more information about cognitive-behavioral therapy.

 What Can CBT Be Effective in Treating?

 Over 50 years ago, cognitive-behavioral therapy was created to help those who struggled with depression.
-In recent years, there is an array of structured CBT models that can help heal from a range of mental health conditions.
+In recent years, there has been an array of structured CBT models that can help heal from a range of mental health conditions.
 The list below highlights some of the mental health conditions that CBT can be effective in treating:

 - Substance abuse and addiction